The purpose of the society is the prevention of cruelty to animals, the

 We are an open admission shelter accepting all lost, abandoned or unwanted animals

-from governmental agencies or individuals within our community.
+from governmental agencies or individuals within our community of Decatur County.